Your opinion & share...

 (This concerns the picture that Christopher referred to displaying the 4 elemental handprints that represent Dukes' method; unfortunately Dukes book from 1987 does not display any hand examples regarding the hand shapes)

-Re: handshape basics
+handshape basics Hand-shapes-historical-developments

 A brand new overview of the most advanced criteria for elemental hand shape assessment 2.0: